 Like so many people around the world, I have been contemplating doing a master’s degree for a few years but could never follow through on that line of thought.
 After much procrastination and deliberation, I finally decided to pursue a master’s degree in Canada.
-The whole process of finding a course, college, figuring out the monies, writing SOPs for program, scholarships, and visa application was exhausting and nerve-wracking at times.
+The process of finding a course, college, figuring out the monies, writing SOPs for programs, scholarships, and visa applications were exhausting and nerve-wracking.

 Below are the steps for applying for a Canadian study permit; I will discuss each in detail further down this article:

 - Figuring out what you want to (or should) study and when to apply